adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/relinquish_folder_membership ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-relinquish_folder_membership))
 The current user relinquishes their membership in the designated shared folder and will no longer have access to the folder.
 A folder owner cannot relinquish membership in their own folder.
 This will run synchronously if leave_a_copy is false, and asynchronously if leave_a_copy is true.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({